 - connect participants and their families to new opportunities and valuable community resources.

-The Camp Joy Winter Program runs three Saturdays a month from 9 a.m. - 1 p.m. for 15 weeks from November to March.
+The Camp Joy Winter Program runs from October to March.
+The program takes place Saturdays, from 9 a.m. - 1 p.m., for 15 weeks.
 This program is available to residents with disabilities between the ages of 8 and 22.

 - swimming in BCYF’s indoor pools